roeilulavy/react-around-auth/README.md

-Around the U.S. project on React, featuring authorization and registration.
+# Around the U.S. project on React, featuring authorization and registration.

+## This website is a photos share platform

+**_In this app you can:_**
+- Register
+- Login
+- Change your name, description and avatar profile picture
+- Upload new images
-In this app you can Register and Login, upload new images, and change your name and avatar profile picture, You can like and dislike other users images as well.
+- like and dislike other users images

+**_The project contains_**
+- Email validation
+- Password validation
+- Links validation
+- Error & Success popups
+- Popups for editing

+---

+**_The project was done according figma design like in real tech job_**

+---

 You can use an existing account => testuser1@gmail.com , password => 123456